 The indirect Koranic proof is in verse 33:21 in which Allah says Muhammad is a good example for Muslims to follow.
 Muhammad married a six-year-old and consummated the marriage when she was nine.
 Lest you think that is some long-discarded tribal custom, the Ayatollah Khomeini, the Supreme Ruler of Iran after the Shah was ousted, had married a ten-year-old when he was 26.
 After he came to power, the legal age for brides was dropped to nine.

 Iran was not an aberration.
 In Pakistan as recently as 2017, a Senate committee rejected a bill that would have banned child marriage as “contrary to Islamic injunctions.”
 In 2011, a Muslim cleric in Bangladesh said any law banning child marriage would put Muhammad’s character into question and he said that 200,000 jihadists were ready to sacrifice their lives to oppose any law restricting child marriage.
 (11)

-Sadly, such marriages are usually arranged by the parents.
+Sadly, such marriages are almost always arranged by the father.
 The Ayatollah Khomeini called a prepubescent marriage a “divine blessing” and urged Muslim fathers to get their daughters married before they began menstruating.